dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 Cromwell can be configured to use Singularity instead of Docker as described `here <https://cromwell.readthedocs.io/en/stable/tutorials/Containers/#singularity>`_.
 This requires creating a Cromwell config file with a section describing the backend provider settings.
-Examples of this are available in the Cromwell Github `here <https://github.com/broadinstitute/cromwell/tree/develop/cromwell.example.backends>`_.
+Examples of this are available in the Cromwell GitHub `here <https://github.com/broadinstitute/cromwell/tree/develop/cromwell.example.backends>`_.

 Rootless Docker